-Interview with Fiona Talbot, author of the Better Business English series
+Interview with Fiona Talbot, author of How To Write Effective Business English

 Why are you so passionate about helping people succeed in their business writing?

-All the books in the series refer to writing as part of the business cycle.
+All your books refer to writing as part of the business cycle.
 Can you explain what you mean by that?

 FT: Well, the first stage starts even before any of us even start work.
 You probably apply in writing online - or by resume/CV and covering letter or perhaps via social media channels.
 Or maybe you’ll write your business plan or funding application if you’re setting up your own company.
 The second stage: you make your mark by writing with the right impact.
 Stage three: you reach the top by developing strategies and relationships that you almost always have to cascade in writing.
 And the higher up you go, the more you’ll be noticing people’s writing – and the more they’ll be reacting to yours!

 Do you think some employers have been caught off guard?
 Previously they hired more on the strength of good speaking skills...

 FT: Yes, you’re right!
 As I mentioned at the outset, great speaking skills are extremely useful but writing is arguably the #1 form of business communication today and will continue to dominate.
 Even the fast-growing area of audio-books are powered by written scripts – and the same applies to videos.
 All these aspects of writing form ‘the new conversation’ that companies need to be part of.

 It needs a new, highly valued skill set to write to engage and retain interest.
 It’s an essential talent to know how to hone language to the target sector/channel.
 It really aids employability too.